mm6/ethereum-lab1-hardhat/README.md

 ```

-Create a new directory named test and place the following Javascript code in test/Token.js:
+16. Create a new directory named test and place the following Javascript code in the test directory in a file named Token.js.
 ```
 const { expect } = require("chai");